JCForszp/Azure-Machine-Learning-Engineer-Operationalizing-ML/README.md

 ![image](https://user-images.githubusercontent.com/36628203/124171202-896e4c00-daa8-11eb-8a16-11a0478c0640.png)

 We can access the detail of the completed run by clicking on its name (in our case "JCF-Bank_Mktg_Experiment-01").
 The right pane is the most interesting, as it shows that automl determined that the best model, after tuning its hyper-parameters, reached an accuracy of 92%.

-this is reasonable, keeping in mind that the dataset is highly imbalanced and shows a null-accuracy close to 89%.
+This is reasonable, keeping in mind that the dataset is highly imbalanced and shows a null-accuracy close to 89%.
 Anyway,automl shows that the best model we can get within the constraints given, is a "Voting Ensemble" model, as shown below:
 ![image](https://user-images.githubusercontent.com/36628203/124171221-90955a00-daa8-11eb-887a-99c36b6c7844.png)